 - Work from home when needed.

 - Travel and work at the same time.

 6. Work benefits

 According to StackOverflow, 18% of developers said that compensation and benefits were one of the most important things they consider about any job opportunity.
 The best benefits you can offer to your overworked employees include:

 7. Access to counseling

 Another way of preventing employee burnout is by offering access to counseling.
-It can be on-site with a professional counselor, or it can happen online via an app like Talkspace.
+It can be on-site with a professional counselor, or it can happen online via mental health apps like Talkspace or What's App.
 Ongoing one-on-one therapy can help an employee with their low productivity levels, increased absenteeism, and tense relationships with coworkers.

 Working in the software development industry is a dream come true for thousands of employees.
 From cool offices and fun coworkers to flexible working, the entire concept seems so enticing.
 However, there's a catch: burnout.

 Although a serious problem, burnout in tech is not something that can't be overcome.
 By creating a positive work environment and clearly explaining responsibilities, you'll manage to have healthy and happy employees who'll produce more and deliver better results.
 Only those employers who will be able to prevent employee burnout will get an advantage over their competitors.